imagej/imagej.github.io/_pages/plugins/deformationtracker.md

 ### Automated Curvature Measurement

 A typical dataset consists of a single two-dimensional (2d) image of the cells whose surface is oscillating over time.
 The file format can be any format readable by Fiji/Bioformats (.tif, .nd2, ... ).
-To run the tracker select {% include bc content='Plugins|ETrack|Automated angle and curvature measurement'%}
+To run the tracker select {% include bc path='Plugins|ETrack|Automated angle and curvature measurement'%}

 The welcome panel will open.